Questions and answers on repo transactions and other monetary policy instruments

 Who is permitted to conduct repo transactions with the SNB?

 In principle, all banks domiciled in Switzerland or the Principality of Liechtenstein are admitted as counterparties for SNB monetary policy operations.
-Other domestic financial market participants such as insurance companies and banks domiciled abroad may be admitted to monetary policy operations provided this is in the SNB's monetary policy interest and the said institutions contribute to liquidity on the secured Swiss franc money market.
-In 2015, around 150 domestic and foreign banks as well as 8 domestic insurance companies were accepted as SNB counterparties.
+Other domestic financial market participants such as insurance companies as well as banks domiciled abroad may be admitted to monetary policy operations provided this is in the SNB's monetary policy interest and the said institutions contribute to liquidity on the secured Swiss franc money market.

 How and under what conditions does the SNB conduct its repo transactions?

 Repo transactions can be carried out via auction or bilaterally.
 Traditionally, they are auctioned daily on an electronic trading platform, with the SNB publishing the repo rate at which it provides or absorbs liquidity.
 SNB counterparties in the repo system can then submit an offer.
-By placing or accepting offers for repo transactions on the electronic trading platform, the SNB is able to influence interest rates in the money market at all times, and not just via the daily auctions, but also through bilateral repo transactions.
+By placing or accepting offers for repo transactions on the electronic trading platform, the SNB is able to influence interest rates in the money market at all times, not just via the daily auctions, but also through bilateral repo transactions.
 Such bilateral transactions were used, for example, to provide the market with additional liquidity from August 2011 to June 2012.
-Since February 2016, the SNB has been conducting its repo transactions via CO:RE, SIX Repo Ltd's electronic trading platform.
+The SNB conducts its repo transactions via CO:RE, SIX Repo Ltd's electronic trading platform.

 How does the SNB decide which offers to consider?